Hurtak/petrhurtak.com/articles/_drafts/ajax/article.md

 ## Request events

-- `load`
+### load

 - Server responded and request finished loading.

-- `error`
+### error

-    - Error with HTTP request occurend
+- Error with HTTP request occurend.
-    - Server responding with `500` status code will not trigger the `error` event since it is error on the server not with the HTTP request itself
+- Server responding with `500` status code will not trigger the `error` event since it is error on the server not with the HTTP request itself.
-    - Usually it might be one of the following
+- Usually it might be one of the following:
     - There is no internet connection.
     - Server does not response in time (several minutes in Chrome) and the browser terminates the connection.
     - Request is made into different domain and the response does not have correct cross origin headers.
     - Unknown protocol scheme.

-- `loadend`
+### loadend

 - After `error`, `abort`, or `load` have been dispatched.

-- `loadstart`
+### loadstart

 - Fires when the progress has begun.

-- `abort`
+### abort

 - Fires when `abort` method is called on the request instance.

-- `timeout`
+### timeout

 - Fires when request takes longet than value set in then `timeout` property the request instance.
 - Does not fire when `timeout` is not set, request takes too ling and browser decides to close the connection, in that case `error` event is fired instead.

-- `progress`
+### progress

 - Fires at least one time once first chunk of data arrives, then roughly after some amount of data is downloaded.
     - In Chrome it is roughly after each 32KB are downloaded.
     - In Firefox it seemed to fire related on current network speed, so there could be several kilobytes huge chunks.
 At minimum there seemed to be 6.4KB chunks.
 - `event.total` size of the request body in Bytes.
 - `event.loaded` number of Bytes downloaded.

 ```js
 let progressLastTimestamp = Date.now()